Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung Dual Audio: What it is and how to use it

 Sharing music can be a great experience, but no one wants to use a friend’s unkempt earbuds.
-Samsung Dual Audio Bluetooth lets users share audio from a single Samsung device to two wireless headsets.
-Now, time to breakdown how to set up Dual Audio and discuss its benefits.
+Samsung Dual Audio Bluetooth lets users share audio from a single Samsung device to two wireless headsets, be that Samsung Galaxy Buds, Google Pixel Buds, Apple AirPods, or others.
+Now it’s time to break down how to set up Dual Audio and discuss its benefits.

 What is Samsung Dual Audio?

 Samsung Dual Audio lets you connect two Bluetooth headphones to one Samsung device, thereby allowing two friends, siblings, or partners to share in a synchronized listening or viewing experience.
 This dual Bluetooth feature made its smartphone debut with the Samsung Galaxy S8 series and has remained a hushed mainstay ever since.
 This multi-device Bluetooth feature has been around for over a decade on Samsung devices and may be traced back to the Samsung G600 slider phone.

 How to use Samsung Dual Audio with dual Bluetooth headphones

 In order to enable Samsung’s Dual Audio feature on your device, you must first pair each device with the desired Samsung Galaxy device.